 In my experience with the literature, the effect sizes of reasoning on implicit attitudes are usually small.
 (And sometimes the effect sizes are not even reported!)

 This suggests that our conscious reasoning might be limited when it comes to reducing implicitly biased behavior.
-That is the fourth major point of this post: Our awareness of reasons to be less biased might not be enough to fully overcome the unconscious processes that influence our behavior.
+That is the fourth major point of this post: Our desire or reasons to be less biased might not be enough to fully overcome our biases.

 So now that you’ve been introduced to the literature, remember: